supertokens/supertokens-docker-postgresql/helm-chart/README.md

 ## Deployment

-To install with in cluster postgres deployment, the chart currently does not support external postgres servers.
+The chart currently use external postgres servers.

 ```bash